davdtheemonk/SpotifyAutomation/README.md

 - Selenium
 - Time

-Gecko driver used as the web driver for firefox
+I used Gecko driver to automate firefox.